How Civil Lawsuits Work: The Trial

 Even if the directed verdict were granted, however, the jury would have to decide the issue of damages.

-Ms. Bright decides not to put up any evidence.
-In so doing, she will be allowed to make the opening and concluding final arguments to the jury.
 Usually, the plaintiff's attorney has the right both to go first and conclude in closing argument.

 After all the evidence for both sides has been presented, the judge calls for the closing arguments.
 During this time, each attorney may argue his or her case to the jury.
 A closing argument is quite different from an opening statement.
 In the opening statement, an attorney usually outlines the entire case in a somewhat matter-of-fact manner.
 In closing arguments, attorneys comment directly on the evidence and witnesses.
 They argue the matters they feel have been proven by the evidence.
 They cannot, however, speak of anything that was not presented as evidence during the trial.